timquinn/pine-scripts/README.md

 # pine-scripts
- Curated pine scripts for use with the Trading View platform
+ Curated pine scripts for use with the Trading View platform.
+Most work here is not mine and is attributed to the best of my ability.